mrevilme/node-elk/README.md

 ## License

 Copyright 2011-2012 (c) Douglas Cau.
-This work is licenced under the MIT license.
+This work is licensed under the MIT license.
 Please see LICENSE for details.